steunet/steuGPT/README.md

 # steuGPT
-implementation nanoGPT for learning purpose
+implementation of some GenAI solutions for learning purpose